ysharplanguage/FastJsonParser/README.md

 Again, the main implementation challenge will be not drifting too much from the current speed performance ballpark.

-In any case, I don't plan to make this small JSON deserializer as general-purpose and extensible as JSON.NET or ServiceStack's, I just want to keep it as simple, short and fast as possible for my future needs (read on).
+In any case, I don't plan to make this small JSON deserializer as general-purpose and extensible as JSON.NET or ServiceStack's, I just want to keep it as simple, short, and fast as possible for my present and future needs (read on).

 "But, why this ad-hoc parser, and 'need for speed', anyway?"
 ------------------------------------------------------------